jordanlevy001/Amazon_Vine_Analysis/README.md

 ## Summary
 Within this dataset, there was no positivity bias for reviews in the Vine program.
 It is critical to highlight that less than 0.001% of the total reviews in this dataset were from Vine members.
+Only 2 of 3105520 reviews were from Vine members, and these 2 reviews did not meet the subset criteria.
+Examining the non-Vine reviews, 60.15% were rated 5 stars; ~60% is a reasonable number for unpaid reviewers.

-Only 2 of 3105520 reviews were from Vine members.
-This analysis should be repeated for other available datasets that contain a more equal distribution of Vine and non-Vine member reviews.
+An additional analysis was performed on the entire dataset to include the 2 Vine member reviews.
+But since 2 of 3105520 reviews is not enough (<0.001%), this analysis should be repeated for another available book review dataset that contains a more equal distribution of Vine and non-Vine member reviews.